 - Fatigue, leg cramps, weakness

-- Odor of formaldehyde in breathe and urine
+- Odor of formaldehyde in breath and urine

 - Methanol concentration in blood higher than 50 mg/dl